sounil/openc2-oc2ls/oc2ls-v1.0-wd02-0wip.md

 The optional COMMAND-OPTIONS field is populated by one or more ‘command-options’ that provide information that influences how the command is executed.

 Table 2-1 summarizes the fields and subfields of an OpenC2 Command.
 OpenC2 Commands MUST contain an ACTION and TARGET and MAY contain an ACTUATOR and/or COMMAND-OPTIONS.
-OpenC2 is agnostic of any particular serialization; however, implementations MUST support JSON serialization of the commands.
+OpenC2 is agnostic of any particular serialization;
+however, implementations MUST support JSON serialization of the commands.
+See Section {Editor's Note: TBSL - This text will be supplied in a future iteration, probably iteration3} on JSON serialization.

 **Table 2-1.
 OpenC2 Command Field Descriptions**